-6. Draft conclusion and next steps
+6. Conclusion and next steps

 Amongst the options considered in this RIT-T, Option 1 is the most economical option to maintain reliable transmission network services at RCTS and manage safety, environmental, collateral and emergency replacement risks.
-The preferred option involves selective replacement of assets that are in poor condition, including two 220/66 kV and two 220/22 kV transformers as well as protection relays and secondary assets that are in poor or very poor condition.
+The preferred option involves selective replacement of assets that are in poor condition, including two 220/66 kV transformers, two 220/22 kV transformers, instrument transformers, protection relays and secondary assets that are in poor or very poor condition.

-The estimated capital cost of this option is \$53 million with no material change in operating and maintenance cost.
-The project is economic by 2027 based on a total investment cost of \$53 million and AusNet Services is targeting a commissioning date of December 2027.
+The estimated capital cost of this option is \$57.2 million with no material change in operating and maintenance cost.
+The project is economic by 2028 based on a total investment cost of \$57.2 million and AusNet Services is targeting a commissioning date of November 2028.